-If you’re thinking about new ways to make your sexual harassment training for employees more effective in 2019, here are six essentials to consider:
+If you’re thinking about new ways to make your sexual harassment training for employees more effective, here are six essentials to consider:

 1. Train employees on a regular basis